Airstrip-AI/airstrip/README.md

 #### Database credentials

-The credentials are used in the environment variables, SQL init script, and `docker-compose.yml` (in flyway's command section).
+The credentials are used in the environment variables and SQL init script.
 They have to be updated together.

 </details>